PhilipZhang0907/smart-garment/README.md

 Thus, the arrays recorded in **./config/config.json** represent the order of stripes on the cylinders.
 E.g., for cylinder left_arm **(class ARM (mode='left'))**, horizontal order starts from variable **self.reference** and vertical order **self.start**.

-For more detailed algorithm, please refer to our work “Smart Garment: A long-term feasible, wholebody textile pressure sensing system”.
+For more detailed algorithm, please refer to our work “Smart Garment: A Long-term Feasible, Whole-body Textile Pressure Sensing System”.

 ## Uses in publicated works
 “A Single-Ply and Knit-Only Textile Sensing Matrix for Mapping Body Surface Pressure,” _IEEE Sensors Journal_, 2024.
 ![](./fig/use_in_IEEE_Sensors_2024.png)

-“Smart Garment: A Long-term Feasible, Wholebody Textile Pressure Sensing System,” _IEEE Sensors Journal_, 2023.
+“Smart Garment: A Long-term Feasible, Whole-body Textile Pressure Sensing System,” _IEEE Sensors Journal_, 2023.
 ![](./fig/use_in_IEEE_Sensors_2023.png)